+The number of individual motion vector comparisons, for each list, is then 12 for the spatial candidates and 5 for the temporal ones.
+For each model, comparisons for pure translational model and comparisons for spurious affine model is computed, so the total number of comparisons is N=2*(12+5)=34.

 References

 [1] H. Yang, S. Liu, K. Zhang, “Description of Core Experiment 4 (CE4): Inter prediction and motion vector coding”, Joint Video Exploration Team of ITU-T SG16 WP3 and ISO/IEC JTC1/SC29/WG11, JVET-K1024, 11th Meeting, Ljubljana, July 2018.